CemTunaboylu/Container/README.md

 ![metadata of folder](/images/metadata_of_images.png)  | ![metadata of README.md file](/images/metadata_of_md.png)

 You can see that they are not awfully different.
-It is trivial to see know that a directory is a file itself that can comtain multiple other files.
+It is trivial to see that a directory is a file itself that can contain multiple other files.